 Germany: Berlin struggles with groundwater

 Since the early 1990’s the groundwater level in Berlin has been rising.
 Due to lower water consumption the abstraction of groundwater has diminished and the city now has to cope with an extraordinary high level of groundwater.
-It causes all kinds of problems and Berlin needs to find a solution to deal with the high groundwater level.
+Berlin struggles with groundwater.
+It causes all kinds of problems and the city needs to find a solution to deal with the high groundwater level.